 As a tourist, you’ll experience both ancient temples and futuristic skyscrapers on your China itinerary, as well as pristine nature and booming megacities.

-China is famous for so many things – here are just 15 of them.
-Some of these everybody will know about, but there are plenty of interesting facts and backstories behind them.
+China is famous for so many things – here are just 15.
+Everybody will know about some of these, but there are plenty of interesting facts and backstories behind them.

 The Great Wall

-The Great Wall was originally a series of walls that were joined together in 220 BC, with the main idea to protect the country from nomadic invaders – specifically the Mongolians, who are the world’s most famous nomads, in the North.
-It didn’t work though; in 1644 the Manchu made it through the wall and overthrew the Ming.
+The Great Wall was originally a series of walls that were joined together in 220 BC, with the main idea to protect the country from nomadic invaders – specifically the Mongolians, the world’s most famous nomads in the North.
+It didn’t work, though.
+In 1644, the Manchu made it through the wall and overthrew the Ming.

 High Tech Architecture

-As well as a very old wall, China has plenty of high tech architecture for visitors to the country to enjoy.
+As well as a very old wall, China has plenty of high-tech architecture for visitors to enjoy.
 The most popular is probably the Oriental Pearl TV Tower, which can be ascended for spectacular views over the whole of Shanghai.

-While many of China’s billion people are not religious (this is mainly due to the Cultural Revolution, where religion was banned), others still practice Chinese Buddhism and Taoism.
-Buddhism arrived in China around 2000 years ago from India and adapted to suit the country’s culture.
+While many of China’s billion people are not religious (mainly due to the Cultural Revolution, where religion was banned), others still practice Chinese Buddhism and Taoism.
+Buddhism arrived in China around 2000 years ago from India and was adapted to suit the country’s culture.
 Taoism, on the other hand, comes from China itself and is around 2500 years old.

-Many temples were torn down in the Cultural Revolution, but have been restored or replicated to pay homage to the country’s heritage, provide places of worship and for tourism.
-These temples are distinctly different from ones you’ll see in South East Asia, so visiting a few while in China is well worth it.
+Many temples were torn down in the Cultural Revolution but have been restored or replicated to pay homage to the country’s heritage, provide places of worship, and for tourism.
+These temples are distinctly different from those in South East Asia, so visiting a few whiles in China is well worth it.

-My favorite temples are both in Beijing: I love the Temple of Heaven and the Lama Temple, however, there are beautiful pagodas in every Chinese city.
-Even the small (by Chinese standards, it still has half a million residents!) city that my family is from, there’s an amazing Buddhist and Taoist temple, built for the religious residents of the city.
+My favorite temples are in Beijing: I love the Temple of Heaven and the Lama Temple.
+However, there are beautiful pagodas in every Chinese city.
+Even in the small (by Chinese standards, it still has half a million residents!) city that my family is from, there’s an amazing Buddhist and Taoist temple built for the religious residents of the city.

 After the Great Wall, the most popular attraction in China is probably the Terracotta Warriors.
-Built in 210-209 BCE, the terracotta warriors were built with the intention to guard Qin Shi Huang, the emperor at the time, in his afterlife.
+Built in 210-209 BCE, the terracotta warriors were built to guard Qin Shi Huang, the emperor at the time, in his afterlife.

 A Distinct Language